Flyers ‘spanked' by Hurricanes in 3rd period of 4-1 loss

 Last season, they were 10-9-1 in their first 20 games, scoring 3.15 goals per game and giving up 2.90.

-They have not consistently been hard to play against.
+They have not consistently been hard to play against this season.
 Not nearly enough.

 • Fedotov converted 33 saves on 37 shots.